QN7RA/QN7Gardening.github.io/about/index.md

 ## Get in Touch

-If you have any questions about this initiative, join the discussion on this blog or email us at: [queenslandroadresidents@gmail.com](queenslandroadresidents@gmail.com)
+If you have any questions about this initiative, pop over to the [Discussion Board](https://qn7gardening.slack.com/) or email us at: [queenslandroadresidents@gmail.com](queenslandroadresidents@gmail.com).

 *Viv & Nora*